National Advisory Committee on Travel and Tourism Infrastructure Charter

 7. Estimated Annual Operating Costs and Staff Years.
 The estimated annual direct operating cost of NACTTI is $50,000.
 The estimated annual staff time associated with the operation of NACTTI is 0.25 Full-Time Equivalent (FTE) employee.

 8. Designated Federal Officer (DFO).
-The Secretary of Transportation will appoint the DFO, who shall be a full-time or permanent part-time Federal Government employee.
-The DFO will approve all NACTTI meetings and subcommittee meetings, approve all meeting agendas, attend all NACTTI meetings and subcommittee meetings, adjourn any meeting when determined to be in the public interest, and chair meetings when directed to do so by the Secretary of Transportation.
-The DFO may appoint, with the approval of the Secretary of Transportation, an Alternate DFO, who shall be a Federal Government employee, to serve in his or her place.
-The DFO and NACTTI jointly shall determine operating procedures for NACTTI.
+The Deputy Assistant Secretary for Aviation and International Affairs will appoint the DFO, who shall be a full-time or permanent part-time Federal Government employee.
+The DFO will approve all NACTTI meetings and subcommittee meetings, prepare and approve all meeting agendas, attend all NACTTI meetings and subcommittee meetings, adjourn any meeting when determined to be in the public interest, and chair meetings when directed to do so by the Secretary of Transportation.
+The DFO may appoint, with the approval of the Deputy Assistant Secretary for Aviation and International Affairs, an Alternate DFO, who shall be a Federal Government employee, to serve in his or her place.
+The DFO and NACTTI jointly shall determine bylaws for NACTTI.

 9. Estimated Number and Frequency of Meetings.
-NACTTI shall meet twice a year, or more frequently as is determined necessary by the chairperson and DFO.
-The following procedures, as well as those set forth in 41 CFR Parts 101-6 and 102-3 and those otherwise applicable to FACA meetings, shall govern the conduct of all NACTTI meetings:
+NACTTI shall meet at least once a year, or more frequently as is determined necessary by the chairperson and DFO.

 10. Duration.
 The NACTTI’s charter shall terminate 2 years after its filing date; however, the charter is subject to renewal every 2 years.